bisq-network/support/process.md

 This document should help with quick reimbursements for Bisq.
 A good documentation makes it easy for other people to do the job and maintain the decentralised nature of Bisq this way.

 ### Disclaimer
 The guide expects a unix-like operating system to be used for all commands.
+Typo corrections or other improvements are very welcome!

 ### Setting things up
 Clone the repository to your local drive: